 To graduate, students must have earned a minimum cumulative grade point average of 2.00 and successfully completed the required number of courses in their program of choice within the maximum number of credits that may be attempted.
-Students must have a grade of C or higher on all courses within the nursing programs.
+Students must have a grade of "C "or higher.
 Upon satisfactory completion of their program, students will receive a Certificate or Associate Degree.